brink-daniel/ssms-object-explorer-menu/README.md

 # SSMS Object Explorer Menu

-SSMS Object Explorer Menu is a free and open source extension for SQL Server Management Studio (SSMS) written in C#.
-It allows custom menu items to be added to the right-click context menu in the Object Explorer window.
-The menu items can be used to execute any tsql script file or inline tsql statement.
-When the menu item is selected, a new query window is opened displaying your tsql script.
-The menu item can be configured to automatically substitute tags in the script and also execute it.
+SSMS Object Explorer Menu is a free, open-source extension for SQL Server Management Studio (SSMS), developed in C#.
+It enables users to add custom menu items to the right-click context menu within the Object Explorer window.

+These menu items can be configured to run either external T-SQL script files or inline T-SQL statements.
+Upon selection, the extension opens a new query window displaying the script.
+It also supports tag substitution within scripts and optional automatic execution, streamlining routine database tasks and enhancing productivity.

 The project homepage is [https://sqlmedic.com](https://sqlmedic.com).